Trusted WordPress tutorials, when you need them most.

 Working With Blocks in the New Editor

-Each block comes with its own toolbar that appears on top of the block.
-The buttons in the toolbar will change depending on the block you are editing.
+Each block has a toolbar that appears on top of it.
+The buttons in the toolbar change depending on the block you are editing.

 For example, in the screenshot below, we are working on a Paragraph block that shows basic formatting buttons like text alignment, bold, italic, insert link, and more options that are available under the three-dot menu.